openpipe-extra-actions/jinja/README.md

 Jinja
 =====

-This plugin provides integration with [Jinja], "[...] a full featured template engine for Python [...]" .
+This action library provides integration with [Jinja], "[...] a full featured template engine for Python [...]" .

 ---